 One of the UK's leading providers of Creative Maths workshops to primary and secondary schools.
-Over 400,000 children and young people in primary and secondary schools across the UK and beyond have taken part in one of our Creative Maths workshops.
+Over half a million children and young people in primary and secondary schools across the UK and beyond have taken part in one of our Creative Maths workshops.

 All of our Primary maths workshops have been carefully designed to both put into context and actively promote the three keystones of the National Curriculum: fluency, reasoning and problem solving.
 Tapping into pupils' own creativity, our unashamedly fun workshops engage, motivate and, crucially, challenge the children and young people we work with.